jerturowetz/notes/cheat-sheets/phpcs-wpcs.md

-# PHP Codesniffer & Wordpress rule set
+# VS code with PHP Codesniffer & the Wordpress rule set

 This is a method to install phpcs & wpcs on a per-project basis.
 This method is unique to vscode projects as you wont have phpcs available from the command line (add nothing to $PATH)